byu-cs329/lab0-constant-folding/README.md

   * **(10 points)** `WhileStatement` (reduction and short-circuiting with two operands)
   * **(10 points)** `DoStatement` (reduction and short-circuiting with two operands)

+# Notes

+For the test framework, here are some things to consider:

+  * The valid input space is vast.
+When creating the test for valid input, how can you choose an interesting input?
+  * What would a boundary value analysis look like?
+  * Watch carefully what imports are added by the IDE in the testing code to be sure it is importing from the Jupiter API as behavior changes in the IDE if it grabs from the wrong JUnit API and annotations will not work as expected.
+  * Be sure the logger imports use the `slf4j` interface.